All Episodes

 So what's the next step?

-But this in your mind.
+But this in your mind?

-Now I don't know what the plan is in place to do that while they're housed on American military bases, but I would be putting together teams of intelligence officers, of national security officials, law enforcement, FBI, Department of Homeland Security, and I would be sending these teams out to these separate bases and one by one,
+Now, I don't know what the plan is in place to do that while they're housed on American military bases, but I would be putting together teams of intelligence officers, of national security officials, law enforcement, FBI, Department of Homeland Security, and I would be sending these teams out to these separate bases and one by one,

-categorically and methodically go through these individuals, look for what we call derogatory information in our databases, and run all those names against uh criminal databases that we have, Interpol databases that are available to us, and talk to our allies and partners about their connections in different parts of the world.
+categorically and methodically go through these individuals, look for what we call derogatory information in our databases, and run all those names against criminal databases that we have, Interpol databases that are available to us, and talk to our allies and partners about their connections in different parts of the world.

-And that's how you do a full scrub to see if we, as America believe they don't pose a security threat to our interests here.
+And that's how you do a full scrub to see if we, as America, believe they don't pose a security threat to our interests here.

 But there's also been reports that they've been unable to use, for example, the Black Hawk helicopters that were left behind.

-Is there some way to remaining to salvage this or um well our part of our conditions based withdrawal under President Trump was we would remove all the weapons and machinery that we could, and and the last thing we would do once we had secured a peace negotiation was we would destroy the remaining weaponry in country that we couldn't lift out.
+And the last thing we would do once we had secured a peace negotiation was we would destroy the remaining weaponry in country that we couldn't lift out.

 They're there for our enemies to examine.

-They can break them open and look at our complicated secure infrastructure systems, such as a Black Hawk, such as tanks, such as armored personnel carriers, and they can reverse engineer how to make things that will harm us.
+They can break them open and look at our complicated, secure infrastructure systems, such as a Blackhawk, such as tanks, such as armored personnel carriers, and they can reverse engineer how to make things that will harm us.

-They can use the components from that, from those equipment and machinery to inflict pain on us, and it is a strategic misstep of the highest order to leave 85 some billion dollars worth of equipment in Afghanistan.
+And it is a strategic misstep of the highest order to leave $85 some billion dollars worth of equipment in Afghanistan.

 The people that now have it, terrorists, and make no mistake, that's who's taking this equipment.